Niharika040/Superstore_Sales_Analysis/README.md

 The raw data used in this analysis was sourced from Kaggle’s Superstore Sales Dataset.
 You can download the dataset using the link below:
 [link: Kaggle Dataset](https://www.kaggle.com/datasets/rohitsahoo/sales-forecasting/code)

+## Steps Involved in Analysis

+### 1. Data Preparation
+Before performing any analysis, the dataset needs to be cleaned and formatted properly.
+The steps involved include:
+- No missing and duplicated values were found.
+- Formatting date columns to ensure proper time series analysis.
+- Creating new columns [ higlighted by Green color] such as calculating the "Delivery Time" from Order Date to Ship Date, profit margin etc.